 Polar bears prefer productive waters near shorelines, the edge of the pack ice and polynyas as these areas provide access to the seals that they prey on.
 Landfast ice also provides important foraging habitat for polar bears in the spring when seals and their pups are in their birth lairs.
-Polar bears tend to return to the same denning area year after year or an area of similar habitat quality (Lunn, et al. 2004; Stirling, et al. 2004).
-Denning areas in the high arctic study area are concentrated along the coastal regions of Melville Island, Bathurst Island, Ellesmere Island, and Alex Heiberg Island.
-In portions of the high arctic, polar bears are forced onto the land in the summer as the ice recedes and spend up to several months in summer retreat areas while they wait for the ice to return.
-These areas have been identified on Bathurst Island and northeastern Devon Island (Figure 4-1).
+Polar bears tend to return to the same denning area year after year or an area of similar habitat quality (Lunn et al. 2004; Stirling et al. 2004).
+Denning areas in the High Arctic study area are concentrated along the coastal regions of Melville Island, Bathurst Island, Ellesmere Island, and Axel Heiberg Island.
+In portions of the High Arctic, polar bears are forced onto the land in the summer as ice recedes.
+They may spend several months in summer retreat areas while they wait for the ice to return.
+These areas have been identified on Bathurst Island and northwestern Devon Island (Figure 4-1).

-Habitat rated as moderate to high sensitivity includes known denning locations in the southern portion of the study area.
-Multiyear pack ice in the polar bears core range is rated as moderate to low sensitivity because it provides limited denning or foraging use for polar bears but may be utilized by bears for foraging in early summer before the sea ice recedes completely.
+Habitat rated as moderate-high sensitivity includes known denning locations in the southern portion of the study area.
+Multiyear pack ice in the polar bears' core range is rated as moderate-low sensitivity because it provides limited denning or foraging use for polar bears but may be utilized by bears for foraging in early summer before the sea ice recedes completely.
 Low sensitivity areas include those areas outside of the core polar bear range.

-Climate change poses a significant threat to polar bears because they rely on the ice for traveling, feeding habitat, and denning.
+Climate change poses a threat to polar bears because they rely on the ice for traveling, feeding habitat, and denning.